 Account reconciliation is the process of comparing transactions that you record internally for financial accounts against monthly statements.
 These statements are from external sources such as banks, credit card companies or other financial institutions.

 Each month Beyond HR will prepare monthly reconciliation reports for all your accounts.
-We ensure all transactions are in their proper classifications and recorded correctly.
-Then, we balance and reconcile each account.
-We compare your internal record of transactions and balances to your monthly account statements.
-This is so we can verify each transaction individually.
-Thus, we make sure your account records agree with each other.
+We ensure all transactions are in their proper classifications and recorded correctly and then we balance and reconcile each account.
+We compare your internal record of transactions and balances to your monthly account statements so we can verify each transaction individually.
+We make sure your account records agree with each other.

 Keeping It In Check